Florida’s Former Felons Fight Voter Suppression

 Florida Rights Restoration Coalition Executive Director Desmond Meade knew that one returning citizen was newly eligible to vote in the small town near Orlando.
 “Not only did the vote count,” says Meade, “but [it was] the vote of a returning citizen who can make a difference in who wins or loses elections.”

-Indeed, the biggest obstacle that returning Florida citizens encountered when they sought to vote was not COVID 19 or finding polling place with the appropriate sanitary safeguards.
+Indeed, the biggest obstacle that returning Florida citizens encountered when they sought to vote was not COVID-19 or finding a polling place with the appropriate sanitary safeguards.
 It was the roster of fines and fees that returning citizens had to resolve or pay off before they could register to vote.

 According to Meade, retuning citizens do have the option of petitioning the courts to permanently waive the fines and fees or to modify them so that a person can work on satisfying the financial obligation to the state but still be able to register to vote.
 The FRRC found that people who contacted the advocacy group for assistance owed an average of $1500.